Bomb Hoax Shocker in Croydon's '50p Building'

-Gomez appeared in custody at Croydon Crown Court on Monday, November 18, where the case was heard by His Honour Judge Antony Dunne.
-The judge adjourned the case to allow for further proceedings on a later date.
+Gomez appeared in custody at Croydon Crown Court on Monday, November 18.
+The case was heard by His Honour Judge Antony Dunne, who adjourned the hearing for further proceedings on a yet-to-be-decided date.
+The court will continue to deal with this bomb hoax case as investigations unfold.

-Making a bomb hoax is a serious offence under UK law, often resulting in significant penalties.
-Authorities remind the public that such acts cause unnecessary fear, waste critical emergency resources, and can lead to long-lasting consequences for the perpetrator.
+Making a bomb hoax is a grave offence under UK law, with harsh penalties on the table.
+Officials warn the public that such acts not only cause panic but also drain vital emergency resources and can have life-altering consequences for those responsible.

-The case will return to court for further hearings.
+The case will return to court for further hearings as the investigation continues.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.